Arizona governor-elect asks court to sanction election denier Lake | Politics

 Arizona's Democratic Governor-elect Katie Hobbs asked a court on Monday to sanction defeated Republican gubernatorial candidate Kari Lake over her failed effort to overturn the state's election results.

+"Enough really is enough," Liddy wrote in the motion filed on Monday.
+"It is past time to end unfounded attacks on elections and unwarranted accusations against elections officials."
+Maricopa County's motion had "no basis in law or fact," Lake's lawyers wrote in a response filed Monday evening, asking the court to deny the request for sanctions.

+"Trust in the election process is not furthered by punishing those who bring legitimate claims as plaintiff did here," the court document filed by Lake's lawyers said.
+"In fact, sanctioning plaintiff would have the opposite effect."
 The sanctions would be in the form of a financial penalty imposed by a judge for violation of a court rule or misconduct.
-Lake and her lawyers did not immediately respond to emailed requests for comment.

 Lake's lawsuit had targeted Hobbs, who is currently Arizona's secretary of state and becomes governor next week, along with top officials in Maricopa County.
 Her suit claimed "hundreds of thousands of illegal ballots infected the election" in Maricopa, the state's most populous county.
 In a separate court filing, Hobbs also asked the Superior Court in Maricopa County to award her over $600,000 to compensate for fees and expenses accrued in defending against Lake's lawsuit.